Alterith/lecture-notes/lecture1/README.md

 ## Four fundamental OS concepts ##
 - **Privileged (Kernel) vs. User Mode**: the hardware can run in two distinct modes
-- **Address space**: the memory addresses that a an executing program sees differ from physical addresses
+- **Address space**: the memory addresses that an executing program sees differ from physical addresses
 - **Process:** an instance of an executing program consisting of an address space as well as one or more threads of control